Lee Kuan Yew: Press

+Immigration

+Lee believed that the benefits of immigration had to be carefully balanced against the associated "social load".
+In a speech he made in 1971, Lee explained that it was necessary to have non-Singapore workers take up jobs that Singaporeans were not willing to do, but observed that it was important that the number of such migrant workers be carefully controlled because "[t]hey dirty the place... they litter... if you take too many... they will bring us down to their values because it's easier to be untidy, scruffy, dirty, anti-social than to be disciplined, well-behaved and a good citizen".

 Personal life

 Lee and his wife, Kwa Geok Choo, were married on 30 September 1950.
 Both spoke English as their first language.
 Lee first started learning Chinese in 1955, at the age of 32.
 During World War II, he learned the Japanese language to help him survive, and worked as a Japanese translator during the Japanese occupation of Singapore.

 Lee and Kwa have two sons and a daughter.
-His elder son Lee Hsien Loong, is the third prime minister of Singapore.
+His elder son, Lee Hsien Loong, was the third prime minister of Singapore.
 Several members of the Lee family hold prominent positions in the Singapore society.
-His younger son Lee Hsien Yang was President and CEO of SingTel, and Chairman of the Civil Aviation Authority of Singapore (CAAS).
+His younger son Lee Hsien Yang was president and CEO of SingTel, and Chairman of the Civil Aviation Authority of Singapore (CAAS).
 Lee's daughter Lee Wei Ling, a neurologist and epileptologist, was director of the National Neuroscience Institute.
-Lee's daughter-in-law Ho Ching, was executive director and CEO of Temasek Holdings.
-His wife Kwa Geok Choo, died on 2 October 2010, at the age of 89.
+Lee's daughter-in-law Ho Ching was executive director and CEO of Temasek Holdings.
+His wife Kwa Geok Choo died on 2 October 2010, at the age of 89.

-Lee identified as a Buddhist in name, and would practice Buddhist rituals on occasion.
-He has also been described as agnostic and has stated that he "neither [denies] nor [accepts] that there is a God".
+Lee had variously described himself as an agnostic and a "nominal Buddhist".
+He also mentioned that he was brought up in a family which practiced Chinese ancestor worship but stopped after his father died, and that he "neither [denies] nor [accepts] that there is a God".
 In his later years, Lee practised meditation under the tutelage of Benedictine monk Laurence Freeman, director of the World Community for Christian Meditation.

 Lee was diagnosed with dyslexia in adulthood.

 Lee was a founding member of the Fondation Chirac's honour committee, which was launched by former French President Jacques Chirac to promote world peace.
 He was also a member of David Rockefeller's "International Council", which included Henry Kissinger, Riley P. Bechtel, George Shultz and others.
 Additionally, he was one of the "Forbes' Brain Trust", along with Paul Johnson and Ernesto Zedillo.